-"They really made significant progress, but it takes a lot of resources," explained here in Wichita, ... and they decided that they really wanted to get this thing done."
+"They really made significant progress, but it takes a lot of resources," explained Bertels, who is also a member of the group's board.
+"There were some community leaders community leaders here in Wichita, ... and they decided that they really wanted to get this thing done."